Analysis | Trump’s effort to rewrite history on his support of NATO and Ukraine

 This is all poppycock.

 There are two types of funding for NATO: direct funding and indirect funding.
 The amount of direct funding provided by each NATO member, for military-related operations, maintenance and headquarters activity, generally is based on gross national income — the total domestic and foreign output claimed by residents of a country — and adjusted regularly.
-The United States and Germany currently each underwrite 16.34 percent of direct spending; the U.S. share had been previously been slightly higher, as it had the biggest economy, but its share was reduced under Trump at his insistence.
+The United States and Germany each underwrite 16.34 percent of direct spending; the U.S. share had previously been slightly higher, as it had the biggest economy, but its share was reduced under Trump at his insistence.

 A significant portion of the U.S. share is operating the Airborne Early Warning and Control System (AWACS) fleet operations, according to the Congressional Research Service.
-The United States contributed about $406 million in Trump’s last year, though Biden sought to boost that to $482 million in fiscal year 2022.
+The United States contributed about $406 million in Trump’s last year, though President Biden sought to boost that to $482 million in fiscal year 2022.

 Those numbers are a rounding error in the Pentagon’s $700 billion budget.
-What Trump is really referring to is indirect spending — what NATO members spend on their own defense,.
+What Trump is really referring to is indirect spending — what NATO members spend on their own defense.

 Trump claimed NATO members were “delinquent” but that was not the case.
-NATO members are supposed to meet a guideline of spending at least two percent of their gross domestic product on defense by 2024 — a process that had started before Trump’s became president.
+NATO members are supposed to meet a guideline of spending at least 2 percent of their gross domestic product on defense by 2024 — a process that had started before Trump became president.

 He also often asserted NATO spending was at a low point when he came into office, but that’s also not true.
 It had fallen after the end of the Cold War but had started rising sharply after 2014, after Russia seized Crimea from Ukraine.
-NATO estimates that European NATO and Canada added $130 billion in cumulative defense spending through 2020, in 2015 dollars, as an increase over 2016 spending.
+NATO estimates that European NATO members and Canada added $130 billion in cumulative defense spending through 2020, in 2015 dollars, as an increase over 2016 spending.
 NATO also estimates the cumulative figure will rise to $400 billion through 2024.

 “There would be no NATO if I didn’t act strongly and swiftly.”